amarshall/dotfiles/README.markdown

 ## Environment ##
 Currently targeting primarily Mac OS X with [Homebrew](http://mxcl.github.com/homebrew).
 Running with no known problems on Ubuntu 10.04 Server as well.
-Bash-only.
 Likes [RVM](https://rvm.beginrescueend.com/).

+Originally Bash-only, but since have added ZSH support.
+Most of the Bash features and configuration have been ported over, though the ZSH prompt intentionally stands in stark contrast to the Bash prompt.
+That may be backported to the Bash configuration, though.

 ## Notable features ##
 ### Bash ###